SupSyDeMarciou/SupSyGameEngine/README.md

 # SUPSY GAME ENGINE
 ## Introduction
 The **SupSyGameEngine (SGE)** is a custom game engine.
-It aims at making the process of startig a fresh new project fast and painless.
-This project is mainly a learning experiment on the methods used for rendering and scene management, but I have already used it in other projects for prototyping with great success (see `examples` folder).
+It aims at making the process of starting a fresh new project fast and painless.
+This is mainly a learning experiment on the methods used for rendering and scene management, but I have already used it in other projects for prototyping with great success (see `examples` folder).

 ## /!\ IMPORTANT /!\
 The SGE is a work in progress, it therefore has a few quirks and lacks polish.
 Some functions don't yet have a full description, implementation and some importing formats are currently either only partially supported or not supported at all (even when their names appear in the code).
 In addition, there still isn't a proper system for disposing of the memory allocated during the lifetime of the program when it terminates (meaning it is the user's responsability to deallocate all of the SGE objects he created, which is not ideal).